Skip to main content

 Album Review- Hedra- The Pecking Order

-Emerging British Heavyweights Hedra return with a new six-track EP The Pecking Order, released early last month via Devils Cause Records.
+Emerging British Heavyweights Hedra returns with the six-tracker EP The Pecking Order, via Devil's Cause Records.

 The English five-piece has worked hard to cultivate a fervent fanbase over the past eight years since their humble beginnings in Norwich, England.
 The band has put together a true force of nature to deliver brutal riffs and dark vocal melodies to an unsuspecting audience.
 The band has drawn comparisons with Metal icons like Iron Maiden, Black Sabbath, and newer acts such as Tool and Mastodon.